DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: DSL and Operators

-\topic{\docetl Pipelines} A typical \docetl \ {\em pipeline}, expressed in YAML, describes a sequence of {\em operations}.
+\topic{\docetl Pipelines} A \docetl \ {\em pipeline}, expressed in YAML, describes a sequence of {\em operations}.
 Each operation specifies its operator type, input source, prompt template, and output schema.
 The input source can be either the original dataset or the output of a previous operator.
-A global default model can be specified, and individual operators can override this setting.
-The pipeline begins with dataset definitions, which serves as the initial input.
-As operators process data, they generate outputs conforming to their schemas, which subsequent operators can then use.
-This structure allows for flexible and modular pipeline composition while maintaining data consistency between steps. \docetl also allows for flexible model specification, with a default model set for the entire pipeline, and the option to specify different models per operation.
+We refer to this input using pre-defined variables \texttt{input} or \texttt{inputs} depending on whether the input cardinality is one or many. \techreport{A global default model can be specified, and individual operators can override this setting.} The pipeline begins with dataset definitions, which serves as the initial input.
+As operators process data, they generate output obeying their schemas, which subsequent operators can then use.
+This structure allows for flexible and modular pipeline composition. \docetl supports a default model for the entire pipeline, with the option for per-operation model specifications.

 \topic{Fault Tolerance} When executing an LLM-powered operator for many input documents in a pipeline, some operations may {\em occasionally} fail to adhere to the given prompt.
-While prior work assumes reliability in LLM outputs~\cite{anderson2024designllmpoweredunstructuredanalytics, liu2024declarative, patel2024lotus}, \docetl explicitly addresses this variability.
-For each operator, \docetl's API allows users to specify validations as Python statements that evaluate to true or false.
-These statements can reference document attributes, including those in the output schema.
-If any of the validation statements fail, a retry is triggered, and \docetl provides context about the failing validation in the subsequent call to the LLM.
-This context-aware retry mechanism increases the likelihood of success in subsequent attempts, since the LLM is informed about its previous mistake and can fix its output accordingly.
+While prior work assumes reliability in LLM outputs~\cite{anderson2024designllmpoweredunstructuredanalytics, liu2024declarative, patel2024lotus}, \docetl explicitly addresses this variability: for each operator, users can specify validations as Python statements that evaluate to true or false, referencing document and output attributes.
+If any validation fails, the operation retries, using context from the failure to improve the likelihood of success in subsequent attempts.